YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 ### Digital Circuit Synthesis

-Relational [translation](DCSyn) between a primitive imperative language and a minimal hardware  description language.
+Relational translation between a primitive imperative language and a minimal hardware  description language.
+[To begin with](DCSyn) we restrict the imperative language features to only variable assignment and branching, and sequencing of such statement is allowed only at the top level.

 ## Learning OCaml